tenebrousedge/shell_guide/shell_guide.md

-# A Brief Introduction to the Shell
+# What Kai Thinks Every Developer Should Know About The Shell

 version 1.0.2
 ©2017 Patrick 'Kai' Leahy.
 Licensed [CC0][cc0], but attribution would be polite.